polymorphic/tesla-model-y-checklist/README.md

 - [ ] Open and close the frunk
 - [ ] Check for dents
+- [ ] Make sure the hood sits flush with the quarter panels and frunk.
 - [ ] Verify clips holding the trim area around the frunk
 - [ ] Confirm the tow hook isn't missing